On algebraically closed fields with a distinguished subfield: Classification and independence

 \subsection{Stability}

 There are a few ways to prove that if $T$ is stable, then $\ACF_T$ is stable.
 The first option, continuing in the path of the previous results, is using a Kim-Pillay style characterization on non-forking independence, which in simple theories is the same as Kim-independence over models.

 The second option is a more direct approach, by counting types.
-The second option will give us a stronger result, that if $T$ is $\lambda$-stable then so is $\ACF_T$, which will let us extend to super-stability and $\omega$-stability.
+The second option will give us a stronger result, that if $T$ is $\lambda$-stable, then so is $\ACF_T$, which will let us extend to super-stability and $\omega$-stability.
 Even though the second option is strictly stronger than the first, we will also show the first, to complete the picture on Kim-independence.

-There is also another way to prove stability, by proving the existence of saturated models of certain cardinalities.
+A third way to prove stability, is by proving the existence of saturated models of certain cardinalities.
 This could be done using the characterization of saturated models of $\ACF_T$ found in \cref{saturated}, but we will not expand on it here.

+\begin{remarkcnt} When the predicate has no extra structure, stability can also be deduced from \cite[Corollary 5.4]{Casanovas2001stable} (which cites \cite{Pillay1998lang}, probably meaning Proposition 3.1 there), which is a much more general statement: if $M$ is strongly minimal and $A$ is some subset of M such that the induced structure on $A$ is stable, then $(M,A)$ is stable. \end{remarkcnt}

 \begin{theorem} If $T$ is stable, then $\ACF_T$ is stable. \end{theorem}